Blind238/SwipeTable/src/pages/reports/internship-report.md

 >To make a light weight web front-end we need to know how to serve and render the data in way that will work on Post-PC devices.
 How small can we go?

 # 3. Project
-`With short description, my part of it, my process and the choices I’ve made, and ‘verantwoording competenties’.`

 There was a lot of freedom involved in the  project.
 This meant that I had to be very careful about the steps I took and the decisions I made.

 ## 3.1.
 Preliminary Research